 Aside from the fact that they’re both used to bring color to the world and breathe new life into room and furniture, milk paint and regular paints are otherwise very different.
 Their ingredients are different; they’re used on different surfaces and for different projects.

 They also produce different types of finishes, they’re used to create different effects, and they have varying levels of ease when it comes to application.
-In general, milk paint is easier to use, faster to dry, cheaper to buy, more fun to apply, and better for the environment, which is why we always recommend milk paint over regular paint for all your projects, great and small.
+Our milk paint comes in powder form and can be used on a variety of surfaces – it even bonds to raw wood – and requires very little, if any, prep work.
+In general, it is easier to use, faster to dry, cheaper to buy, more fun to apply, and better for the environment, which is why we always recommend a true milk paint over regular paint for all your DIY projects, great and small.